 Because gold is so valuable, because there are so many buyers, and because gold is so easy to recycle, it has become one of the world's most recycled metals.

 Broken or damaged pieces of gold jewelry can immediately be sold for prices that often surprise the seller.

 At factories where gold jewelry is made, workers take care to collect every bit of scrap gold - even the gold dust produced when sawing, filing, cutting, or sanding an object.
 A small container of this "scrap gold" can be sold for thousands of dollars.

 Future Uses of Gold

 Gold is too expensive to use by chance.
-Instead it is used deliberately and only when less expensive substitutes can not be identified.
-As a result, once a use is found for gold it is rarely abandoned for another metal.
+Instead it is used deliberately and only when less expensive substitutes cannot be identified.
+As a result, once a use is found for gold, it is rarely abandoned for another metal.
 This means that the number of uses for gold have been increasing over time.

 Most of the ways that gold is used today have been developed only during the last two or three decades.
 This trend will likely continue.
-As our society requires more sophisticated and reliable materials our uses for gold will increase.
-This combination of growing demand, few substitutes and limited supply will cause the value and importance of gold to increase steadily over time.
+As our society requires more sophisticated and reliable materials, our uses for gold will increase.
+This combination of growing demand, few substitutes, and limited supply will cause the value and importance of gold to increase steadily over time.
 It is truly a metal of the future.

 |Information Sources for Gold|

-Gold: Mineral Commodity Summary, United States Geological Survey.
+Gold: Mineral Commodity Summaries and Minerals Yearbook, United States Geological Survey.
 Updated annually.